-Sanctions may be applied where a pupil has misbehaved off-site when representing the school.
+Sanctions may be applied where a pupil has misbehaved off-site when representing the School.
 This means misbehaviour when the pupil is:

-- o Taking part in any school-organised or school-related activity (e.g. school trips) - o Travelling to or from school - o Wearing school uniform - In any other way identifiable as a pupil of our school Sanctions may also be applied where a pupil has misbehaved off-site, at any time, including online, whether or not the conditions above apply, if the misbehaviour: - o Could have repercussions for the orderly running of the school - o Poses a threat to another pupil - o Could adversely affect the reputation of the school
+- Taking part in any school-organised or school-related activity (e.g. school trips); - Travelling to or from School; - Wearing School uniform; - In any other way identifiable as a pupil of our School.

+Sanctions may also be applied where a pupil has misbehaved off-site, at any time, including online, whether or not the conditions above apply, if the misbehaviour:

+- Could have repercussions for the orderly running of the School; - Poses a threat to another pupil; - Could adversely affect the reputation of the School.